teamshares/service_action/README.md

 * setting `sensitive: true` on any param will filter that value out when inspecting or passing to on_exception
-* feature: `noncritical do` - within this block, any exceptions will be logged (on_exception handler), but will NOT fail the interactor edge case: `fail_with` _will_ still fail the parent interactor
+* feature: `noncritical do` - within this block, any exceptions will be logged (on_exception handler), but will NOT fail the interactor edge case: `fail!` _will_ still fail the parent interactor
 * logging - all entrance/exit logged by default at debug level. can set logger level, or define class method targeted_for_debug_logging? = true, or set the env var...
 (Ability to toggle on debug logging for any specific actor without going through CI run.)

-* depends_on -- (CAUTION: if there are multiple calls per block, only the last one will be checked)
+* hoist -- (CAUTION: if there are multiple calls per block, only the last one will be checked)

 ---